 As for why HTC made this choice, it sounds like it may not have been up to them.

 “Knuckles release date and introduction is a Valve question,” an HTC spokesperson told Road to VR, suggesting that the company would be shipping with Knuckles, if the option was available.

 Since HTC and Valve worked closely together on the development of the Vive, it has long felt like a natural conclusion that Knuckles would eventually become part of the Vive system.

 But with HTC just about ready to roll out a new headset, and still no Knuckles in sight, it’s possible that Valve is taking a different approach with the controllers—perhaps they plan to sell them direct to customers?
-It’s not implausible, given that Valve makes and sells the Steam Controller direct to PC gamers.
+It’s not implausible, given that Valve makes and sells the Steam Controller [Amazon] direct to PC gamers.
 Valve might want Knuckles to become a common VR input device across all SteamVR headsets so that developers have a consistent target for developing their input interactions.
 Or maybe Valve just hasn’t finished designing them.